Smart Contracts

 HumanFaucet

-Sybil-resistant token distribution using Self.xyz zero-knowledge passport verification.
-Five tiers from Genesis (10,000 cREP for the first 10 users) down to Settler (1 cREP), with each tier doubling in size while the claim halves.
+Sybil-resistant token distribution using Self.xyz zero-knowledge passport or biometric ID-card verification.
+Claims require a supported credential, proof that the claimant is 18 or older, OFAC sanctions clearance, and the configured sanctioned-country exclusion check, currently covering Cuba, Iran, North Korea, and Syria.
+Five tiers run from Genesis (10,000 HREP for the first 10 users) down to Settler (1 HREP), with claim sizes stepping down 10x at claimant thresholds 10 / 1,000 / 10,000 / 1,000,000.
 Referral bonuses are 50% of the claim amount for both claimant and referrer.

-On a successful claim, HumanFaucet also mints a VoterIdNFT for the claimant, enabling participation across the platform.
+On a successful claim, HumanFaucet attempts to mint a VoterIdNFT for the claimant, enabling participation across the platform.
+Governance can retry the mint if the claim succeeds but the NFT mint fails.

 CuryoGovernor

 OpenZeppelin Governor with timelock control.
-Uses cREP voting power (ERC20Votes).
+Uses HREP voting power (ERC20Votes).
 Tokens are locked for 7 days when proposing or casting votes.

 ParameterValue